glungo/AsteroidsEcs/README.md

 # Asteroids DOTS

 The design philosophy was to keep systems as simple as possible, having 5 major ones and some spawners.
+Its using the Hybrid Renderer and SpriteRenderers to have a better edition experience, but not being the best since support is limited for 2D, probably 2D.Entities package was more suitable.
+Which ended up causing some issues but were happily solved with some wit.

 *Physics + Input*